 Shade is a third important aspect of choosing safety glasses.
 Most welding processes give off an extreme amount of the light – literally as bright as the sun so that severe eye damage can occur without proper protection.
 Of course, it is also necessary to look at the job at hand to be able to create a solid weld.

 A special dark filter allows the welder to look directly at the welding arc while also being adequately protected.
-Auto-darkening welding glasses are a particularly good choice for those welders involved in arc welding where the electric light produced can give off significant amounts of radiation.
+Auto-darkening welding lenses or glasses are a particularly good choice for those welders involved in arc welding where the electric light produced can give off significant amounts of radiation.

 For outdoor work, such as on the construction site, welding sunglasses can keep eyes safe from debris and other job site hazards while incorporating a mirrored lens that protects eyes against the brightness of the sun.
 Other features that are available in welding safety glasses include:

 Welding Goggles or welding safety glasses with a 360-degree foam liner often are recommended for cutting and grinding environments, as well as on construction sites, to completely cover the eye because these operations tend to create a great deal of dust.

 If you’re working in areas where condensation occurs, consider purchasing a pair of welding safety glasses with an anti-fog coating.

 If you need extra help reading or viewing close work, bi-focal safety glasses are available.

 What are welding glasses made of?